Updated: Sep 25

 Extracts and reflections from my MSc Project (Aug 2019, Supervisor Dr Guido Orgs)

-This blog post is an insight into my MSc project to inspire those who like me, were made to believe they could not fuse fields.
-I highly encourage everyone in the field of Neuroaesthetics, no matter what style of art – performing or creative, that you will be encouraged to continue this amazing work and strive to make your ideas come to fruition.
+This blog post is an insight into my MSc project to inspire those who like me, faced difficulty being an interdisciplinary student.
+I highly encourage everyone in the field of Neuroaesthetics and Sci-Art, to continue this amazing work and strive to make your ideas come to fruition.

 Image Credits: Lettwan Greaves